Skip to main content

 • Let’s say you want to deny access to all logs that contain error in log analytics, and contain malicious=high in security logs.
 Select Log Analytics data filter and add !error to the filter, and then select Security data filter and add !malicious=high to the filter.

 • Let’s say you want to deny access to all error logs in log analytics, and deny access to all audit indexes.
 In this case, you will have to create two roles.
 For role 1, select Advanced filter > Log Analytics filter and add !error to the filter.
-For role 2, select Index based > Deny few indexes and select all audit indexes.
+For role 2, select Index Access > Deny few indexes and select all audit indexes.

 Keep in mind that these are examples only, and you must adapt them for use in your environment.
 For more filter examples, see Construct a Search Filter for a Role.